BASED IN SLIGO, IRELAND

 "I was, like, 16, and it was a dance band" says Tony.

 In the early 70's Tony borrowed heavily from major American pop acts such as Tony Orlando, releasing covers of songs such as Venus, Dance Dance Dance, Candida and Knock Three Times.
-After the release of Knock Three Times in 1972, Tony left the Sands to start his solo career, Murty Quinn took over lead vocals and the Sands continued to enjoy great success as one of the original "crossover" bands (going from a bona fide showband to pop band).
+After the release of Knock Three Times in September, 1972, Tony left the Sands to start a solo career, Murty Quinn took over lead vocals and the Sands continued to enjoy great success.

 Said Tony, "at the time, Ireland was a very religious country, and 'Jesus Christ Superstar' had never been performed there.
 It immediately drew protesters, who presumed that it was disrespectful of Christ, and it wasn't.
 But the Vatican radio played the entire 'Jesus Christ Superstar' album and the protesters vanished the next day."
-Tony gave up the grind of the road to star in several musicals in Dublin, including Joseph and His Amazing Technicolor Dreamcoat and Jesus Christ Superstar.
+Tony gave up the grind of the road to star in several musicals in Dublin, including Joseph and His Amazing Technicolor Dreamcoat.
 During this time, he also hosted his own TV series on RTE, Ireland's national television station.

 As the 80's progressed, Tony mixed continual TV appearances with a growing involvement in the cabaret scene where many of the bigger names of the showband era could still pack them in.
 He joined the Jury's Irish Cabaret show as the show's headliner and began singing more Irish traditional numbers.